-- Android SDK: Software development kit, it contains various tools and programs which you need to develop an application on Android.
-It enables you to download full Android versions, create an Emulator, download libraries which you can import in order to build applications on Android.
+- Android SDK: Software development kit, contains various tools and programs which you need to develop an application on Android.
+It enables you to download full Android versions, create an Emulator, and download libraries that you can import in order to build applications on Android.

 - Eclipse ADT Plug-in: It acts as a bridge between the SDK and Eclipse, which enables you to access the Android SDK directly inside the Eclipse interface.

 To Create First Application:

 - Select File -> New ->Android Application Project.

 Name: Our First App, which will automatically fill the Application name and the project name box.

 - Leave the other settings as they are.